-We’re back with another DIY as we get close to finishing up our Budget Bathroom Makeover!
-(See phase one here all about how we installed textured beadboard wallpaper!)
-Today I’m showing you how we added some farmhouse charm by DIYing a rustic wood frame around the existing bathroom mirror.
-Goodbye builder grade, hello character!
+We’re back with another DIY project from our budget bathroom makeover series!
+Check out how everything turned out in the final reveal!
+Today, I’m showing you how we added some farmhouse charm by installing a rustic wood frame around the existing bathroom mirror.

 Here’s how we did it!

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

 - Miter Saw (or to do it by hand, a Miter Saw Box and Hand Saw would also work)

 To ensure proper fitment for the bathroom mirror frame, the inside edges of the boards needed to perfectly match the 24″ x 36″ mirror.
 The top and bottom pieces of the frame needed an inside edge that measured 24″, and the inside edges of the side pieces needed to be 36″.

 Next, we used a miter saw to make 45 degree cuts at each of the marks.
 Making 45 degree cuts on both sides of each board makes results in a perfect 90 degree angle when you join them together.

 Alder is a great species of wood for this project.
 Although it’s slightly more expensive than cheap pine boards, it tends to warp less and the wood is more uniform.

 The amount of wood needed for this project is minimal, so the extra cost is worth it.